 Executive Director's Message

-The Reno arts community has been blessed by a visit from Chairman Jane Chu from the National Endowment for the Arts (NEA) over the last few days and visited arts organizations while she was here.
+The Reno arts community was blessed by a visit from Chairman Jane Chu from the National Endowment for the Arts (NEA) when she visited Artown and other arts organizations.
 In addition, Andi Mathis, Program Specialist from the NEA gave a tutorial reviewing the process by which all non-profits may apply for funding from the NEA.

 Artown was honored to receive a site visit as they arrived in Reno.
-She joined the Artown team and Susan Boskoff, Nevada Arts Council executive director, for an in-depth chat about the arts in our community and the accessibility of Artown and all its partners.
+She joined the Artown team for an in-depth chat about the arts in our community and the accessibility of Artown and all its partners.
 We talked about how the arts have redefined Reno and that as an industry we have come together to engage our community in the arts.
 It was so inspiring to me that the energy and creativity that exist in Reno are in alignment with how the NEA speaks about the arts throughout the nation.

 It is with tremendous pride that we discussed how Artown has used the arts as a tool for our community to embrace all of our similarities and celebrate our differences, culturally and artistically.
 We are culturally rich, diverse and accepting of all creativity.
 It is a privilege to live and work in the arts in Reno and I am very proud of all the artists, administrators, funders and patrons with whom we create.
 Artown has been a catalyst for change and through our tireless efforts to be inclusive we have been able to break down barriers and silos that existed some time ago in our community.
 Art and culture have redefined Reno!